Certificate of Advanced Graduate Study in Advanced Educational Leadership

 The online Certificate of Advanced Graduate Study in Advanced Educational Leadership is designed to help you advance your teaching abilities.
 The courses cover a range of educational and leadership topics and are comprised of high quality and innovative curricula that will teach skills immediately applicable in the classroom.

 This course provides the overarching context for the entire curriculum in educational leadership.
 Participants consider theories and practices relating to effective leadership in educational settings.
 Topics include team building, diagnosing the work environment, decision-making, problem solving, and strategic planning and human resource development.
 Students will reflect on their own leadership, observe and analyze other leaders, and explore how the theories and practices relate to the Interstate School Leaders License Consortium (ISLLC) standards for leaders.
+This course meets standards of the Interstate School Leaders Consortium (ISSLC) 2008.
+This course explores ethical decision-making and individual styles with respect to professional responsibilities.

 In today’s complex society, educational administrators must possess a working knowledge of federal and state statutory and case law impacting education.
 This course will provide a foundation of the legal underpinnings of the American education system and how the “law” has had an effect on schools.
 Specific legal principles relating to church/state issues, tort liability, teachers’ responsibilities, students’ rights, and administrative concerns such as contracts and collective bargaining will be covered.
 Students will be required to apply these legal principles to analyze actual case scenarios.
 Assignments will be included to acquaint students with their state’s laws that will affect them as future educational leaders.